What do we fund?

 - Most of our programmes fund research that is later rather than earlier in the research pathway, and none fund basic research or work involving animals and/or animal tissue.

 - If you are looking for career development and support, please see our how to apply for career development support page.

 Who can apply for funding?

-- Any applicant that considers that it can carry out high-quality clinical, applied health or social care research is likely to be eligible, either directly or with a partner.
+- Any applicant who considers that they can carry out high quality clinical, applied health or social care research is likely to be eligible, either directly or with a partner.

 - Applicants should check the guidance documents for individual funding opportunities to find out the specific eligibility requirements, and contact the relevant funding programme if they have further questions regarding eligibility.